Dogs General Health

 Your pets are our passion and we don’t want to see them suffering any more than you do, but we can’t help if we don’t know you need it!
 Starting the healing process is as simple as signing up for an online newsletter - except we only use your information to get in touch.

-Surgical sterilisation is the preferred way to go because it is a permanent solution to many behavioural issues and prevention of unwanted pregnancies
+Surgical sterilisation is the preferred method of sterilisation because it is a permanent solution to many behavioural issues and prevention of unwanted pregnancies

 Chemical sterilisation is temporary and can be done in male dogs to prevent mating for 6 to 12 months.
 This is done by injecting an implant under the skin that slowly releases a hormone that suppresses the development of testosterone.